Hunting in Bear Country

 A black bear hunting trip at Red Pine Lodge

-When I was growing up close to Canada's most southern point, bear hunting wasn't really on my radar, but this year I finally made the long drive north to bear country, and, boy, was it ever worth it!
+When I was growing up close to Canada's most southern point, bear hunting wasn't really on my radar, but this year, I finally made the long drive north to bear country, and, boy, was it ever worth it!

 I began planning my trip a year in advance and sought out Garry Litt at Red Pine Lodge near Foleyet.
 Garry has been operating Red Pine Lodge since 1988 and has enjoyed a high success rate.
-With over 800,000 acres of land to access, not only did I have an excellent chance to harvest an Ontario black bear, there was the real possibility of taking a monster.
+With over 800,000 acres of land to access, not only did I have an excellent chance to harvest an Ontario black bear, but there was also a real possibility of taking a monster.

 The hunt began on Sunday evening and was scheduled to last the week.
-On Tuesday evening the temperatures dipped and hopes were raised.
-At about 6:30 my senses kicked into gear.
+On Tuesday evening, the temperatures dipped, and hopes were raised.
+At about 6:30, my senses kicked into gear.
 Something pulled my attention to my left.
 I sat motionless in the tree stand, waiting for something to appear.
 Then, out of the corner of my eye, I watched as a black bear walked right in front of my stand.
 Initially, I kept my cool, as it appeared that the bear was headed for the bait and an opportunity would present itself.
 Well, it didn't, and as I watched the bear creep back into the forest, my heart began to thump uncontrollably -- to the point that I was concerned the bear would hear the rhythmic pounding.

 After a few minutes of uncertainty, I heard movement in front of me again.
-Having collected myself, I stealthily drew my compound bow, as an opportunity seemed imminent.
+Having collected myself, I stealthily drew my compound bow as an opportunity seemed imminent.
 The bear approached the bait, and as it raised a front leg to reach into the barrel, it presented a perfect shot.
 There was no doubt.
 I knew I'd harvested my first bear before the arrow left my bow.

 Gary Litt and his elkhound with black bear